Eric Brighteyes

 Eric Brighteyes is an epic Viking novel by H. Rider Haggard that concerns the adventures of its eponymous principal character in 10th-century Iceland.
-The novel was first published in 1890 by Longmans, Green & Company.
+The novel was first published in 1891 by Longmans, Green & Company.
 It was illustrated by Lancelot Speed.

-Plot outline
+Plot summary

 Eric Thorgrimursson, nicknamed "Brighteyes" for his most notable trait, strives to win the hand of his beloved, Gudruda the Fair.
 Her father Asmund, a priest of the old Norse gods, opposes the match, believing Eric to be a man without prospects.
 Deadlier by far are the intrigues of Swanhild, Gudruda's half-sister and a sorceress, who desires Eric for herself.
 She persuades the chieftain Ospakar Blacktooth to woo Gudruda, making the two men enemies.
 Battles, intrigues, and treachery follow.

 Background

 Haggard wrote the book in late 1888, following a visit to Iceland.

-Pioneer of the genre
+Pioneer of the Genre

 The novel was an early example (and Haggard's introduction implies that it was the first) of modern efforts in English at pastiching saga literature.
 It clearly shows the influence of the pioneering saga translations by William Morris and Eirikr Magnusson in the late 1860s.

+Science fiction historian David Pringle has stated that Eric Brighteyes, with its outcast hero and emphasis on violent conflict, "in many ways resembles a Sword & Sorcery epic before its time".